 - 1. Upwind in up to about 8 knots true wind the traveler can be brought to weather of centerline.
 This ensures that the boom will be close centerline and the leech of the sail in a powerful upwind mode. - 2.
 The outhaul should be eased 2" / 50mm at the stopper, easing the foot of the mainsail away from the boom about 8"/200mm - 3.
 Mainsheet tension should be tight enough to have the uppermost tell tail on the leech streaming aft about 50% of the time in the 7-12 true wind range.
-For those with furling mainsails the action of furling and unfurling the sail can play havoc with keeping the telltales on the sail and you may need to replace them from time to time. - You will find that the upper tell tail will stall and fold over to the weather side of the sail about 50% of the time in 7-12 knots.
-However, if the top tell tail is folding over to leeward, the mainsheet tension is too loose and it needs to be brought in tighter.
+(Note: this tell tail will be in line with the leeward backstay at this setting.
+For those with furling mainsails the action of furling and unfurling the sail can play havoc with keeping the telltales on the sail and you may need to replace them from time to time.) - Trim the mainsheet until the tell tail stalls to leeward and then ease it just a bit to get it streaming.
+A common mistake is to be over trimmed at the top tell tail!